KTH/devops-course/contributions/demo/week6/raeef-daniellw/README.md

 ## Description

-We'll be showing how integrating SonarQube with GitHub Actions can help developers automatically discover potential security flaws in their applications.
+We'll be showing how integrating SonarCloud with GitHub Actions can help developers automatically discover potential security flaws in their applications.
 Before the demo we'll set up a repo with GitHub Actions that automatically run a sonar scan upon pushing new code.

 During the demo we'll push some code with a security flaw such as not sanitizing user input which makes us vulnerable to XSS attack.
-We'll then show how the sonar scan detects this vulnerability
+We'll then show how this vulnerability fails the quality gate check.
+We’ll then show the analysis page that gives us information of where in the code the vulnerabilities are, how the vulnerabilities work and suggestions about how we can fix them.

 **Relevance**